mariru27/Trustme/README.md

   </a>

-License name - Generator of cryptographic certificates for signing documents.
+Generator of cryptographic certificates for signing documents.